opentracing/opentracing.io/README.md

 Navigate to http://localhost:1313/ to see the site.
 Any content changes you make will automatically appear.

+Thist's it!
 Most articles can be found in the `/content` directory, and are written in Markdown.
-For basic changes, simply fork the site, edit the markdown files directly, and make a pull request.
+For basic changes, use the following flow:
+* edit the markdown files directly
+* commit and push to your fork
+* make a pull request

 For larger structral changes, please see the [Hugo Documentation](https://gohugo.io/documentation/).